PAY RANGE: N26

 Four years of engineering experience at the full performance level or above;

-Four years of experience at the Engineering Supervisor 1 level or above, supervising and directing design or construction functions or performing engineering project management for public works projects.
+Four years of engineering experience supervising and directing design functions, construction functions or project management functions for public works or traffic engineering projects.

 Any equivalent combination of education and experience, which has been determined to be acceptable by the Office of Human Resources and which has included the completion of a bachelor's degree program at an accredited college or university in an acceptable area of engineering as an educational minimum.